DavidArmstrong/SiderealPlanets/README.md

 boolean doMoonRiseSetTimes()<br>
   Computes the local times for moonrise and moonset for the current date.
 The results are stored internally, and must be retrieved by calls to getMoonriseTime() and getMoonsetTime().
 If a value of false is returned, the Moon never sets or rises on the current GMT date at this location on the earth.

+boolean getMoonRiseValidFlag()<br>
+	Returns true value of the last computed Moon rise time is valid.
+A false value means that there is no valid Moon rise time for the computed date.

 double getMoonriseTime()<br>
   Returns the local time for moonrise for a previously specified date.
 The time is in hours since midnight.

+boolean getMoonSetValidFlag()<br>
+	Returns true value of the last computed Moon set time is valid.
+A false value means that there is no valid Moon set time for the computed date.

 double getMoonsetTime()<br>
   Returns the local time for moonset for a previously specified date.
 The time is in hours since midnight.